 Section III: Relevant Resources

-This announcement contains three documents published today.
+This announcement contains the following documents published today:

 Section IV: Additional Information